 The first portion of your profile and the first thing prospective employers will notice is how you present yourself.
 LinkedIn has found that profiles with photos receive 21 times more views and 9 times more connection requests than those without.
 For your background photo, add something with a bit of colour reflecting your personality.
 You don’t need a professional headshot; just look smart.

 Make sure to fill out your profile summary.
 There’s no right or wrong way, but it must align with your CV.

 Include all experiences but focus on your current role.
 If you are looking for your first job, share your experiences in college or university and dive into your educational experiences with much more detail.

 List at least 5 transferable skills on your profile.
 According to LinkedIn, members with 5 or more skills received 17 times more views and 27 times more appearances in search results.

 Use the accomplishments section; it’s there to help highlight your skills and talent.
 Highlight skills and actions relevant to you and your future career: projects worked on at college, an interesting essay or a dissertation completed as part of your studies.

 Do you have any other ideas or techniques that you think would benefit those looking for a job or starting to develop a CV?
 Please leave a comment, and we’ll continue to update this blog.

-Sources: It’s all about potential: How to write a CV with no work experience; How to apply for your dream job…when your skills don’t meet the job spec; Should I include references in my CV?; How to best use your LinkedIn page
+Related articles and sources: It’s all about potential: How to write a cv with no work experience; How to apply for your dream job…when your skills don’t meet the job spec; Should I include references in my CV?; How to best use your LinkedIn page